jeffwdiaz/vibe_rules/README.md

 # Instructions

+1. Clone this repo.

+2. Make a folder with your username.

-1. Put your rules inside of a folder that is named after your github username.
+3. Put your rules inside of a folder that is named after your github username.
     Good Example: jeffwdiaz/global_rules.mdc
     Bad Example: jeffwdiaz/.cursor/.rules/global_rules.mdc

+4. Stage, commit and push/pull request.

-2. Nice to do: Write a short description at the top of the rules that describe the ruleset.
+4. Nice to do: Write a short description at the top of the rules that describe the ruleset.

 ## License